Skip to main content

 Setback Distances

-Indiana mandates minimum setback distances from the tank and absorption field to wells, lot lines, surface waters, structures, and water supply piping.
-These distances are specified in 410 IAC 6-8.3 and may vary by site-specific soil conditions and local health department interpretation.
-Consult your county health department for the authoritative setback table governing your specific parcel.
+Indiana requires minimum distances between the tank and absorption field and wells, lot lines, surface waters, structures, and water supply pipes.
+These distances are in 410 IAC 6-8.3 and can vary based on soil conditions and local health department rules.
+Check with your county health department for the exact setback table for your property.

 Permit Process